 As I noted earlier, one of the key challenges with custom ML models is knowing whether a particular training data set will produce a model that will deliver the results you want.
 With Nuxeo Insight, we analyze the available data sets and, as the user navigates through the process of defining a new model, the Insight UI provides a graphical depiction of the ability of the data set to successfully train the model for each of the available fields.
 Nuxeo Insight will even provide warning messages and visual flags when it determines there is a potential issue with a particular field (or fields) in the new model.
 Our new UI will also provide potential solutions to any issues it identifies.

 Once the user has successfully completed the configuration of the new model, he can then save the new model and initiate the training.
-From there, the Insight service automatically extracts the appropriate content and data for training, performs any necessary renditions or transformations, and exports the model and corresponding training set to Amazon Sagemaker to conduct the training.
+From there, the Insight service automatically extracts the appropriate content and data for training, performs any necessary renditions or transformations, any content transformations, and exports the model and corresponding training set to Amazon Sagemaker to conduct the training.
 The Insight UI provides real-time updates of the training process, tracking the progress of the data export (training set) and the actual model training, and immediately notifying the users if any errors occur.

 Operating ML Models